NihalMishra01/21-Days-SQL-Challenge/README.md

 - HAVING is used with GROUP BY to filter aggregated results
 - WHERE cannot be used with aggregate functions
-- Multiple conditions in HAVING use AND/OR logical operators
+- Multiple conditions in HAVING use AND/OR operators
 - HAVING executes after GROUP BY, WHERE executes before
-- Both WHERE and HAVING can be used together in same query
+- Both WHERE and HAVING can be used together
-- HAVING enables complex business logic on aggregated data

 #### 📸 Code Snippet